Doxycycline For Dogs: Uses, Dosage and Side Effects

 How is Doxycycline Given to Dogs?

-Doxycycline is available on the market in the form of a capsule, tablet, and oral suspension.
+Doxycycline for dogs is available on the market in the form of a capsule, tablet, and oral suspension.
 It is advised to give doxycycline with food to avoid stomach upset, diarrhea, and vomiting.
 Never give another dose of doxycycline if your dog vomits in the next hour after getting the antibiotic.

 The capsule and the tablet can be mixed with food.
 Never open the capsule to pour the powder onto the food.
 Removing the capsule will make the drug ineffective.
 If your dog does not want to eat the capsule or the tablet with the food, put it in a little piece of butter and put it directly in the throat behind the tongue.
-This way, the dog won’t be able to spit the antibiotic, and the butter will help ease the way down the throat to the stomach.

 Summary